keypulsations/video_music/README.md

 * TensorFlow/Magenta for melody and beat creation
 * SuperCollider for audio synthesis

-Currently, the musical variation is provided by TensorFlow/Magenta in the form of differing melodies and rhythms, but leaves much to be desired.
+Currently, the musical variation is provided by TensorFlow/Magenta in the form of differing melodies and rhythms (but leaves much to be desired!)

 ## How it works